 - Zest one grapefruit before you juice it.

 - Juice the limes and grapefruit ahead of time and keep the juice in the fridge.

 Speaking of kosher salt and grapefruit zest, use that fun combination and some lime juice to rim the glasses.
-We are big fans of margaritas with salted rims here at Honey and Birch.
+We are big fans of margaritas with salted rims here at The Thirsty Feast.
 Yum.